NRA leaders defend bankruptcy petition in court hearing, saying the move is necessary to protect the gun lobby’s existence

-“The process Mr. LaPierre followed to file this bankruptcy case is itself a master class in bad faith and dishonest conduct,” Monica Connell, an assistant New York attorney general, said in court Monday, contending that LaPierre concealed the bankruptcy plan from the NRA board and its general counsel until after it was announced.
+“The process Mr. LaPierre followed to file this bankruptcy case is itself a master class in bad faith and dishonest conduct,” Monica Connell, an assistant New York attorney general, said in court Monday, contending that NRA chief executive Wayne LaPierre concealed the bankruptcy plan from the NRA board and its general counsel until after it was announced.

 NRA general counsel John Frazer, who was among those to take the stand Tuesday, acknowledged under cross-examination that he did not know about the bankruptcy petition until about the time it was filed.

-But he and Charles Cotton, the group’s first vice president, have said NRA chief executive Wayne LaPierre acted properly in pursuing the action.
+But he and Charles Cotton, the group’s first vice president, have said LaPierre acted properly in pursuing the action.

 The NRA maintains it is in sound financial condition, but said it had to file for Chapter 11 bankruptcy and plans to move to Texas because of the existential threat presented by the New York attorney general’s suit.

 Cotton testified that the bankruptcy had the support of the organization’s board of directors and audit and special litigations committees, even if the board was not fully informed in advance.
-He pointed to a special meeting on March 28, where the board endorsed the NRA’s bankruptcy and reorganization plan that was announced in January.
+He pointed to a special meeting on March 28 at which the board endorsed the NRA’s bankruptcy and reorganization plan that was announced in January.

 “The message is loud and clear: The NRA board is united in support of the course set by its leadership,” Cotton said just before the start of the trial.